 JUMP (Jacks Urban Meeting Place)

 If you want a place that encourages creativity and innovation, then head on over to JUMP (Jack’s Urban Meeting Place).
-This interactive creative center is one of those spots where people can have fun while being productive!
+This interactive creative center is one of those spots where people can have fun while encouraging creativity!

 There are learning studios for any occasion as well as event spaces available.
-They also have an outdoor amphitheater where spontaneous performances are encouraged and outdoor movies and concerts under the beautiful Boise stars.
+They also have an outdoor amphitheater where you can catch an outdoor movie or concert under the beautiful Boise stars.

 For the adventurous person looking for a fun and unique thing to do in Boise, the JUMP also offers various experiences like the “climber” and the “spiral slide.”
-The Climber is a three-story net structure climbing area, and the Spiral Slide is a totally tubular five-story chute designed to allow people to take risks and challenge themselves in a fun way.
+The Climber is a three-story net structure climbing area, and the Spiral Slide is the ultimate 5 story slide.

 Address: 1000 W Myrtle St, Boise, ID 83702